Gastroparesis: Causes, Symptoms, and Treatments

 The first step in gastroparesis treatment is identifying and addressing the underlying cause.
 If gastroparesis is caused by diabetes, controlling blood sugar levels is typically the initial step in treating gastroparesis patients.

-It consists of eating small nutritious meals.
-Including foods low in fibre and fat, easily digestable food and well-cooked vegetables.
+- Gastroparesis treatment diet: It consists of eating small, nutritious meals, including foods low in fibre and fat, easily digestible food and well-cooked vegetables.
 You must avoid carbonated beverages and alcohol.
 Drinking lots of water and liquids such as fruit and vegetable juices will help manage your condition.

-Nonsteroidal anti-inflammatory medicines (NSAIDs) and tricyclic antidepressant medications may help relieve gastroparesis.
+- Gastroparesis pain relief: Nonsteroidal anti-inflammatory drugs (NSAIDs) and tricyclic antidepressant medications may help alleviate gastroparesis symptoms.

-In your daily routine, including modest physical exercises such as walking after eating, and avoiding lying down within three hours of consuming food may show some improvement.
+- Quitting smoking and drinking alcohol: In your daily routine, including modest physical exercises such as walking after eating, and avoiding lying down within three hours of consuming food, may show some improvement.

-This therapy uses electric pulses to stimulate the nerves and soothes stomach muscles to increase contractions.
+- Electrical gastric stimulation: This therapy uses electric pulses to stimulate the nerves and soothe stomach muscles to increase contractions.

 - Consuming cooked vegetables over raw vegetables